sudlaksh/sudlaksh.github.io/_pages/about.md

+---
+permalink: /
+title: "Sudharsun"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 I am an incoming Senior Engineer – Platform Security at Qualcomm, Hyderabad, with experience in trusted computing, kernel security, and network automation.

 I hold an Erasmus Mundus Joint Master’s degree in Security and Cloud Computing, during which I studied at Aalto University, Finland, and EURECOM, France.
 My academic and research work spans confidential computing, remote attestation, eBPF-based monitoring, and secure 5G systems.
 I have contributed to research at Ericsson Nomadic Lab, Finland, focusing on kernel-level attestation, system call tracing, TLS analysis, and SGX-based secure networking.